GetStream/stream-video-swift/docusaurus/docs/iOS/advanced/custom-events.md

 In some cases, you might want to send custom events during a call.
 For example, if you want to build a collaborative drawing board while the call is in progress, you will need a mechanism for syncing the data between the devices.
 Or if you want to send some custom reactions, or even play a game, you would need an easy mechanism for passing this data to all participants in the call.

-The StreamVideo SDK has support for sending custom events and listening to them.
+The StreamVideo SDK has support for sending both custom events and reactions and listening to them.

 ### EventsController